Referee: Helmut Kohl

 Wales team news

 Yorath was missing several key players this evening, facing a headache trying to replace the suspended Ian Rush and Mark Hughes, and the injured Barry Horne and Kevin Ratcliffe.
 Despite the absence of Rush and Hughes, Yorath chose to keep with his 3-4-3 formation.
 It is believed that Yorath originally converted to that formation previously in the qualifiers in order to accommodate both Rush, Hughes and Dean Saunders, but this match proved that he had belief in the system, or at any rate believed that there should be consistency formation wise.
 In the place of Rush and Hughes, both suspended, Yorath drafted in Iwan Roberts and Malcolm Allen to play on top with Saunders.
 It's up for discussion how much of a miss Rush and Hughes actually would be.
 Neither of them had impressed so far in the qualification.
+There was question of the match fitness of Allen, however, who only had made his season debut for Norwich's first team the week before (having previously only been a non-playing substitute).

 Yet more changes in the defence, where there was no Ratcliffe, and in fact no Aizlewood either (both injured).
 Nicholas took over the sweeper position from Ratcliffe, with Gavin Maguire and Jeff Hopkins at his side.
 Maguire had made his debut against Finland last time, Hopkins had been out of the national side since 1984.
 Finally, as Phillips moved into midfield, Mark Bowen took position as right-sided wing back.